Code-Institute-Submissions/DennisSchenkel-PP2/README.md

 Similar to the first user scenario, users who are looking to best allocate their budget to specific platforms, are led through the process and are asked to fill in all the information.
 After going through the three steps where they have to fill in this information, the fourth step shows the results.
 Here the users can see, where they should allocate their budget to on the one hand reach the right target audience and on the other hand spread the budget on a reasonable range of different platforms, to not be reliant on just one single platform.

 - **Find new platforms to use** <br>
 Users that are looking for the best platforms to use, also have to fill in all the information.
 Although they might not already use a lot of platforms, they can just select all provided platforms and then in the results see, which one they should be using.
 If they already use some platforms and have only selected these, depending on the selected platforms, some more platforms to use will be recommended in the results, if these platforms better than everything that was selected by the users.
-In that way the users find new platforms to use to reach their goals.
+In that way, the users find new platforms to use to reach their goals.

 ## Design